iotaledger/legacy-migration-tool/README.md

   <a href="#about">About</a> ◈
   <a href="#installation">Installation</a> ◈
   <a href="#getting-started">Contributing</a> ◈
-  <a href="#joining-the-discussion">Joining the discussion</a>
 </p>

 ---

 ## About

-Legacy Migration Tool is IOTA's tool to migrate funds from legacy to stardust protocol.
+The Legacy Migration Tool allows users to migrate IOTA funds from the legacy protocol to the latest version.

 ## Installation